No Strange: Alberto Ezzu Lux Vocal Ensemble

 A recording out of time, suspended in a slow and almost unreal but constant flowing.
-The first hundred copies, numbered and signed by Ezzu himself are wrapped into fabric folders made by the quilt maker Raffaella Gottardelli – they will probably become collectors item as it is the first record by No Strange (transparent vinyl with a transparent and coloured cover) -.
+The first hundred copies, numbered and signed by Ezzu himself, are wrapped into fabric folders made by the quilt maker Raffaella Gottardelli – they will probably become collector's items as it is the first record by No Strange (transparent vinyl with a transparent and coloured cover).

 The Centro Musicoterapia Benenzon Italia presents this recording as part of its editorial policy.
 Together with the book Introduzione alla Musicoterapia by Ezzu - Messaglia, the proceedings of the II Convegno Internazionale "Musica tra Neuroscienze, Arte e Terapia", the CD by Alberto Ezzu Lux Vocal and Instrumental Ensemble testifies the work done by the Centro in the teaching of multi-note singing to music therapist but also to musician and people who are interested into this technique.